Databricks

 COPY INTOto load them into a Delta table.
 Monad handles table creation, schema inference, and file cleanup automatically. - Autoloader -- Stages compressed JSONL files to a Unity Catalog Volume for Databricks Autoloader (

 cloudFiles) to ingest.
-You configure the Autoloader job in Databricks to pick up files from the volume.
+You configure the Autoloader job in Databricks to pick up files from the volume. - ZeroBus -- Streams records directly into an existing Delta table via the Databricks ZeroBus protocol.
+No Volume staging and no SQL warehouse are required; the table must already exist with a compatible schema.

 Requirements